On a generalised form of subjective probability: Discussion

 {\bf Criticism 1: Satisfying the additivity rule of probability}

-Obeying the additivity rule is no longer a goal for the theory, as was the case in Bowater~(2017a), but rather an assumption upon which the definition of probability is constructed.
-In particular, to guarantee that this assumption is satisfied, this definition has been based exclusively on probability distribution functions instead of also basing it on the probabilities of events in isolation.
+Obeying the additivity rule is no longer a goal for the theory, as was the case in Bowater~(2017a), but rather an assumption upon which the development of a definition of probability is based.
+In particular, to guarantee that this assumption is satisfied, the definition of probability put forward has been centred exclusively on probability distribution functions instead of also centring it on the probabilities of events in isolation.
 Nevertheless, in any given situation, the adequacy of making the assumption that probabilities are additive is reflected in the relative external strengths that are associated with the distribution functions concerned.
-For example, if $F_X(x)$ is the distribution function of a given random variable $X$, but the assumption that the probabilities of $X$ lying in different subsets of the sample space of $X$ are additive was difficult to make, then we would not expect all the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{F}[\lambda] \}$ to be regarded as being close to the highest similarity that can exist between two events, where the reference set $R$ and the resolution $\lambda$ are defined as in earlier examples.
+For example, if in eliciting a distribution function $F_X(x)$ for a given random variable $X$, the assumption that the probabilities of $X$ lying in distinct (non-overlapping) subsets of the sample space of $X$ are additive was uncomfortable to make, then we would not expect all the similarities in the set $\{ S( A, R(\lambda) ) : A \in \mathcal{F}[\lambda] \}$ to be regarded as being close to the highest similarity that can exist between two events, where the reference set $R$ and the range of $\lambda$ are again specified as in the examples of Section~\ref{sec5}.

 {\bf Criticism 2: Precision of probability values}